eeue56/assets/slack-code-of-conduct.md

 frustration to turn into a personal attack.
 It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.

-Sometimes misundestandings and conflicts are inevitable, but resits the urge to be defensive or assign blame.
+Sometimes misunderstandings and conflicts are inevitable, but resist the urge to be defensive or assign blame.
 Try not to take offense where no offense was intended.
 Give people the benefit of the doubt.
 Even if the intent was to provoke, do not rise to it.